 That Dr. Darwin was charitable, we may believe on Miss Seward's testimony, as it is supported by concurrent evidence.
-After saying that he would not take fees from the priests and lay-vicars of the Cathedral of Lichfield, she adds: "Diligently, also, did he "attend to the health of the poor in the city "and afterwards at Derby, and supplied their "necessities of food, and all sort of charitable "assistance."
+After saying that he would not take fees from the priests and lay-vicars of the Cathedral of Lichfield, she adds: "Diligently, also, did he "attend to the health of the poor in the city

+"and afterwards at Derby, and supplied their necessities of food, and all sort of charitable assistance."
 Sir Brooke Boothby also, in one of his published sonnets, says:-

-If bright example more than precept sway Go, take your lesson from the life of Day, Or, Darwin, thine whose ever-open door Draws, like Bethesda's pool, the suffering poor White pool of the control of the property and pain.
-Relieved at once from poverty and pain.
+If bright example more than precept sway Go, take your lesson from the life of Day, Or, Darwin, thine whose ever-open door Draws, like Bethesda's pool, the suffering poor Where some fit cure the wretched all obtain Relieved at once from poverty and pain.

-The gratitude of the poor to him was shown on two occasions in a strange manner,4 Hawing to see a patient-one of the Cavendishes-at Newmarket during the races, he slept at an hotel, and during the night was awakened by the door being gently opened.
+The gratitude of the poor to him was shown on two occasions in a strange manner.† Having to see a patient-one of the Cavendishes-at Newmarket during the races, he slept at an hotel, and during the night was awakened by the door being gently opened.
 A man came to his bedside and thus spoke

-'Memoirs of the Life of Dr. Darwin,' 1804, p.
+\ &#x27;Memoirs of the Life of Dr. Darwin,' 1804, p.
 5.

-[†] These stories appear at first healily coulding, but I have traced them, more or less calculy, though four distinct behands to my grandfather, whose vensity has never been doubted by any one who knew him.
-The fundamental facts are the same with respect to the jucky story, but the accessories differ to an extreme degree.
+These stories appear at first hardly credible, but I have traced them, more or less clearly, through four distinct channels to my grandfather, whose veracity has never been doubted by any one who knew him.
+The fundamental facts are the same with respect to the jocky story, but the accessories differ to an extreme degree.
 With respect to the second story even some of the fundamental facts differ, and I feel much doubt about it.
-It is quite extraon bow stories get unimatentically altered in the guite serious bow stories get unimatentically altered in the daughter of years.
-They were first communicated to me by a daughter of which Dewin also heard her mother relate them.
+It is quite curious how stories get unintentionally altered in the course of years.
+They were first communicated to me by a daughter of Violetta Darwin, who heard her mother relate them.

-to him: "I heard that you were here, but "durst not come to speak to you during the day.
-I have never forgotten your kind" ness to my mother in her bad illness, but "have not been able to show you my gratistude before.
+to him: "I heard that you were here, but "durst not come to speak to you during the "day.
+I have never forgotten your kind-"ness to my mother in her bad illness, but "have not been able to show you my grati-"tude before.
 I now tell you to bet largely "on a certain horse (naming one), and not "on the favourite, whom I am to ride, and "who we have settled is not to win."
 My grandfather afterwards saw in the newspaper that to the astonishment of everyone, the favourite had not won the race.

-The second story is, that as the doctor warring at night on the road to Nottingham & man on horseback passed him, to whom he said good night.
-As the man soon slackened his pace, Dr. Darwin was forced to pass him, and again spoke, but neither time did the mangive any answer.
+The second story is, that as the doctor was riding at night on the road to Nottingham a man on horseback passed him, to whom he said good night.
+As the man soon slackened his pace, Dr. Darwin was forced to pass him, and again spoke, but neither time did the man give any answer.
 A few nights afterwards a traveller was robbed at nearly the same spot by a man who, from the description, appeared to be the same.
-It is added that my grandfather out of curiosity visited the robbet in prison, who owned that he had intended to rob him, but added: "I thought it was you, "and when you spoke I was sure of it.
-You "and when you spoke I was sure of it.
+It is added that my grandfather out of curiosity visited the robber in prison, who owned that he had intended to rob him, but added: "I thought it was you, "and when you spoke I was sure of it.
 You

-"saved my life many years ago, and nothing could make me rob you."
+" saved my life many years ago, and nothing could make me rob you."\

-Notwithstanding so much evidence of Dr. Darwin's benevolence and generosity, it has been represented that he valued money in-ordinately, and that he wrote only for gain.
-This is the language of a notice published shortly after his death, which also says that he was very vain, and that "flattery was "found to be the most successful means of "gaining his notice and favour."
+Notwithstanding so much evidence of Dr. Darwin's benevolence and generosity, it has been represented that he valued money inordinately, and that he wrote only for gain.
+This is the language of a notice published shortly after his death,† which also says that he was very vain, and that "flattery was "found to be the most successful means of "gaining his notice and favour."